 Tai chi has been called the grand ultimate with so many different elements combined into the same exercise.
-Being able to use visualizations and separate the different aspects of tai chi out like breathing can help with being able to integrate these different elements together.
+Being able to separate the different aspects of tai chi out like breathing can help with being able to integrate these different elements together.
 Using classical tai chi footwork is more natural and creates good habits about moving the feet first.
 Many people ask about modified tai chi.
 Feel empowered by the modifications that you make that are in line with your abilities and understanding now.
 Modification can also be made in line with your health goals.
 Enjoy the challenges involved in co-ordinating the movements

 Years of Experience

 Rose fell in love with Tai chi's grace and flow over 35 years ago.
 Working in a hospital setting, at a young age she was interested in who aged well and was impressed by tai chi being an "elixar of youth"

 Over the years Rose has studied many tai chi forms and varieties of qigong.
 Her style is eclectic and fits with the group that she is teaching.
 She has studied simple versions to the classic styles and extracts what works for improving the way we move every day and the way we use our hearts and brains to connect to ourselves and others.
 The classic styles are what can give a more comprehensive understanding of the way that we move but can also take more time to learn.

 Rose has always sort the best of teachers and is appreciative of the depth of experience that they all have.
 These teachers have brought many things from how to convey tai chi in the simplist ways to how to move through life.
 Her other interests include systema which is a Russian soft martial art looking at the essentials of self defence in a relaxed and efficient way.